10,000 freaking email subscribers! Tell me if this doesn’t excite you as a blogger and writer.

 Would you want to review your blog now?
 See if you are taking care of teeny tiny but terrifically important things like h1 and 2, proper spacing etc.

 5. Take Advantage of Others’ Blog Following

 Whether you’re a new blogger or an established one, contributing to other blogs as guest bloggers is extremely beneficial.
-It brings additional traffic to your blog, more visibility, credibility and popularity.
+It drive more free traffic to your blog, more visibility, credibility and popularity.
 Contributing once a month to a different blog is a good idea to start with and it helps you build your email list from other blogs’ traffic.